prashanth-sams/optimizely/README.md

 # Optimizely
-> A/B Testing a baisc website with multi-variants
+> A/B Testing a basic website with optimizely

 https://optimizely-ab.web.app/